-- $7,200 CAN for college, undergraduate or graduate students for four months or one academic term of study or research; or
+- $7,200 CAN for college, undergraduate or graduate students (Master's and PhD) for four months or one academic term of study or research; or

-- $9,700 CAN for graduate students for a period of five or six months of study or research.
+- $9,700 CAN for graduate students (Master's and PhD) for a period of five to six months of study or research.

 Canadian institutions will disburse scholarship funds to the scholarship recipient to cover costs including: